dimiterbak/intro_to_ai_for_devs/node/README.md

-# Node Version of Workshop
+# Introduction to AI for Node Devs

 ## Prerequisites